lino-framework/book/docs/specs/comments.rst

     A comment has no "recipient".
 When you submit a comment, Lino notifies all users who registered their interest in the :term:`discussion topic`.

-    A comment can be a *reply* to another comments.
+    A comment can be a *reply* to another comment.
 All comments replying directly or indirectly to a given comment are called a *discussion thread*.

     Comments are stored in the :class:`Comment` database model.

-    Comments have no workflow management nor rating mechanism etc. It is the author's responsibility to think before they write something.

   discussion topic

-    The database object that is the "topic" of a comment.
+    A database object that is the "topic" of a series of comments.

   commentable database model